 With so much to tinker with, there’s no excuse for any jailbreaker to have the same bland Home Screen setup as a non-jailbreaker.
-The tweak is available to purchase for $2.00 from the Hyperixa repository via any package manager.
+The tweak is available to download for free from the Hyperixa repository via any package manager.
 Paradise supports jailbroken iOS 14 devices.

 Those who aren’t already using the Hyperixa repository can add the following URL to their package manager of choice to access it:

 Do you plan to do any in-depth Home Screen customization with Paradise?
 We look forward to hearing your comments below.